 Payroll processing remains one of the most critical functions of HR.
-It is also a significant responsibility for an organisation to ensure that employees receive their salary accurately and on time.
-All organisations must have a good understanding of what payroll entails and how to manage payroll processing effectively.
+It is also a significant responsibility for an organization to ensure that employees receive their salary accurately and on time.
+All organizations must have a good understanding of what payroll entails and how to manage payroll processing effectively.
 In this article, we look at the fundamentals of payroll processing and the steps involved.

 What is Payroll?

 - A list of a company’s employees and how much they are to be paid

 - The total amount of money paid in a given period by a company to their employees for service provided

 The amount of money paid to an employee is known as “net salary”, which is the amount due to the employee after removing required deductions from the “gross salary”.

 Gross salary includes base salary plus any allowances plus any one-time benefits or payments.